Agricultural education majors are people interested in teaching others the skills

 Why agricultural education at OSU?

-Now, more than ever, people of all ages need to understand how agriculture and natural
+It's never been more important to understand how agriculture and natural resources

-resources impact the quality and abundance of our food supply, personal health, the
+impact our lives through the quality and abundance of our food supply, personal health,

-environment, our economy and national security.
-Through the implementation of school-based
+the environment, our economy and national security.
+The agricultural education major

 Agricultural education is the only degree program providing a clear path to certification